conniemy/DCOAlgDemo/README.md

 │ +── videoParams.Txt [parameters related to assembly video, including target resolution and frame rate] │ +── virtual_obj.Png [virtual picture to be mixed]
 │ +── ...[necessary dynamic link library]

+## Contact.
+This repository is maintained by Naye Ji (conniemy).
+Feel free to reach out directly at jinaye@cuz.edu.cn with any questions or comments.
+Thanks to contributors:Haoxiang Zhang